RELAPSE PREVENTION PROGRAM

 There’s no doubt that maintaining sobriety takes focus and resolve, especially at the beginning of recovery but also at some level throughout a lifetime.
 At Bluff, we believe that people benefit greatly when they don’t try to go through it alone.
 Through our recovery planning and chronic relapse prevention program, individuals stay connected and build the support system they need to stay connected, motivated, healthy and sober.

 Treatment for addiction has largely been centered on acute care occurring in short episodes of treatment.
 Although this model is effective for initiating abstinence, it does not promote sustained behavior change in individuals with substance use disorders.

-At Bluff Plantation, treatment extends well beyond the initial rehabilitation period.
+At Bluff, treatment extends well beyond the initial rehabilitation period.
 After residential treatment, patients can step down to our outpatient programs offered through Rivermend Health Centers of Augusta, Georgia.
 Our outpatient programs include a partial hospitalization program (PHP) and an intensive outpatient program (IOP), both of which help those in recovery build resilience, practice mindfulness, and develop the communication and coping skills to sustain sobriety and encourage long-term good health.

 Recovery Planning and Coaching